The-Sam-Hill/Excel-Data-Analysis-Practice/README.md

 * Introduction to Filtering, Pivot Tables, and Charts
 * Advanced Graphing and Charting

-I will not be upload the entire test to this Repo.
+I will not be uploading the entire test to this Repo.
 I will simply be using questions that required me to manipulate data on the spreadsheets and create formulas.
 Also, for naming convention any file with *Raw* in the file name is the **Original** file.
 All other files are the completed files. <br />
 You can check out my LinkedIn profile by [clicking here](https://www.linkedin.com/in/william-hill-3ab051135/). <br />
 I hope you enjoy!